State and Local Policy Database

 Fleet Policies and Composition

 Albuquerque's Fleet Vehicle Acquisition Policy and Procedures requires that vehicles purchased must be fuel-efficient with the lowest emissions within the vehicle class/type and alternative fuel vehicle or hybrid when available and cost effective.
 Mayor Keller has also signed and enacted Executive Instruction 34, which mandates that the City commit to developing and implementing a plan to optimize the fuel mix of the fleet of City vehicles by purchasing and, when appropriate, replacing existing traditional vehicles with electric, alternative fuel, and hybrid vehicles, taking into consideration the intended uses of such vehicles and potential for carbon, ozone, and air pollutant reduction.
-Albuquerque’s fleet is composed of 1.63% efficient vehicles, including hybrid and battery electric vehicles.
+Albuquerque’s fleet is composed of 6% efficient vehicles, including hybrid, plug-in hybrid, and battery electric vehicles.

 Public Lighting